What is Queue Management?

 With a kiosk-based queue, customers fill out their check-in information at a self-service kiosk.
 Then, they sit in a waiting area until someone calls them.
 You’ve probably seen these types of queues at medical establishments like urgent care centers or at banks.

-There are many ways to manage your queues.
+A queue management system is any system – physical or digital – that is used to manage queues.
 Each system is effective, though one may suit your needs better than the others.

 A physical queue is just like it sounds: people line up in person to wait their turn.
 To keep physical queues organized, businesses often use physical objects to direct customer flow and give the queue structure.
 These include: